Speaking Slowly Will Transform Your Communication (videos)

-- You will feel more relaxed and in control, which is critical when speaking to a group
+- Feeling more relaxed and in control, which is critical when presenting

-- Your words will have more weight and power because there are fewer of them–in other words, you aren’t “devaluing the currency”
+- Your words have more weight and power because there are fewer of them–you aren’t “devaluing the currency” so to speak

-- You will be able to inject more emotion, passion and emphasis into your words because you aren’t rushing to get to the next sentence
+- You are able to inject more emotion, passion and emphasis into your words because you aren’t rushing to get to the next sentence

-- You will be able to manage your pacing more effectively, while getting less distracted by random thoughts, side-points and tangents that pop into your head
+- You are able to manage your pacing more effectively, while getting less distracted by random thoughts, side-points and tangents that pop into your head

-- You will come across as more relaxed, steady, confident and knowledgeable
+- You come across as more relaxed, steady, confident and knowledgeable

-Your mouth will randomly start saying things because of that fast momentum.
-You then feel obligated to finish those thoughts and you get off-track, undercutting your own presentation and making you look more disorganized and out-of-control.
+When you speak too quickly, your mouth will randomly start saying things because of that fast momentum.
+You then feel obligated to finish those thoughts and you get off-track.
+This undercuts your own presentation and makes you look more disorganized and out-of-control.

-And your audience has a harder time following what you are saying.
-They will automatically discard lots of the words coming out of your mouth, weakening your impact, and making you seem less reliable and believable.
+And your audience has a harder time following your presentation.
+They will automatically discard lots of the words you say.
+Some will just check out altogether.
+This weakens your impact, and makes you seem less reliable and believable.